Shakil-Shahadat/awesome-piracy/Readme.md

 - [animepahe](https://animepahe.com/) A minimilistic anime streaming/download website, subs only.
 - [Zoro](https://zoro.to/) Dub and Sub and anime with intuitive UI.
 - [anihdplay](https://anihdplay.com/) Search and watch your favorite anime.
+- [Anime X Stream](https://github.com/mukul500/AnimeXStream#readme) An Android app to watch anime on your phone without ads.

 #### Cartoons